qapage/qapage.github.io/_posts/2025-12-21-All-about-Non-Human-Identities-NHIs.md

 ---
 layout: post
-title: All you need to know about Non-Human Indentities (NHIs)
+title: Lets talk about Non-Human Identities (NHIs)
 categories: [NHI, Security]
 tags: [NHI, Security]
 ---

 ## Introduction

-**Non-Human Identity** is any digital identity that is used by something that is not a person but still needs to login or get access.
+**Non-Human Identity** is any digital identity that is used by something that is not a person but still needs to log in or get access.
 Any entity that needs to:

 - Talk to an API
 - Connect to a database